Filter Options

 Is 2 days too short to visit Pilanesberg Game Reserve?

 “Spending 2 days in Pilanesberg is close to the ideal time for visiting the reserve.
-On the first day you could get to know the main trails through the park.
-It’s a good chance to get your bearings and tick off many of the animals (such as rhino and elephant, which are easily seen along the main trails) that make the park famous.
-Then, on the second day, you could explore a little further, leaving the crowds behind and focusing on harder-to-see species, such as the reserve’s big cats, brown hyena and African wild dog.
-Having a couple of days also allows you to get a taste for some of the varied scenery that this surprisingly large park protects.
-This includes the bird hides and lookouts in the lightly trafficked western areas of the park, or the dams, lookouts and low volcanic mountains that you’ll find scattered across the reserve.”
+On the first day you could get to know the main roads through the park.
+It’s a good chance to get your bearings and tick off many of the animals (such as white rhino and elephant, which are plentiful) that make the park famous.
+Then, on the second day, you could explore a little deeper, leaving the crowds behind to follow some of the park’s more remote dirt roads.
+Having a couple of days also allows you to experience the varied scenery that this surprisingly large park protects.
+This includes the bird hides and lookouts in the lightly trafficked western areas of the park, as well as the dams, lookouts and low volcanic mountains scattered across the reserve.”

 1

 “It’s an easy road trip to Pilanesberg from Gauteng (a province that includes Johannesburg, which is just a 200km/124mi drive away) or the northern Limpopo region.
 If you do arrive by road, you’ll most likely travel in a 4WD vehicle or a minibus, depending on the size of your traveling party.
-The main roads to get here are generally excellent.
+The main roads to get here are generally very good.
 It might also be possible to fly into one of the airstrips in the area on a charter flight, although this can be expensive.
-Many travelers combine a visit to Pilanesberg Game Reserve with a trip to Sun City, and most people visit the reserve on a combined tour of both.
-This is really something you should do, if for no other reason than that it’s hard to imagine two such different neighbors: one is a monument to human excess, the other is a wildlife park with extraordinary wild animals.”
+Many travelers combine a visit to Pilanesberg with a trip to Sun City, a resort and entertainment complex.
+Most people visit the reserve on a combined tour of both, and this is really something you should do.
+If for no other reason than that it’s hard to imagine two such different neighbors: one a monument to human excess, the other a wildlife park with extraordinary wild animals.”

 2

-What kind of accommodation is available in Pilanesberg Game Reserve?
+What kind of accommodations are available in Pilanesberg?

-“Apart from a couple of exclusive lodges within Pilanesberg’s park boundaries, most of the reserve’s accommodation is just outside the park, especially near Manyane or Bakubung gates.
-Most of these lodges have elegant, spacious rooms as well as public facilities, such as a swimming pool, bar, restaurant and an activity-booking center.
-All can organize game drives, although they can get pretty crowded, and you will hopefully have your game drives organized separately through your tour operator.
-Another option is to stay within the vast Sun City complex, which has some good accommodation choices, as well as easy access to lots of eating and entertainment options.
-The problem with staying at Sun City is that you have to pass through its access gates and then the same for the reserve, which can take away small amounts of valuable time that you could be spending looking for animals each morning.”
+“Apart from a couple of exclusive lodges within Pilanesberg’s park boundaries, most of the reserve’s accommodations are just outside the park, especially near Manyane or Bakubung Gates.
+Most of these lodges have elegant, spacious rooms, as well as public facilities, such as a swimming pool, bar, restaurant and activity-booking center.
+All can organize game drives, although they can get pretty crowded.
+You will hopefully have your game drives organized separately through your tour operator.
+Another option is to stay within the vast Sun City complex, which has some good accommodations, as well as easy access to lots of eating and entertainment options.
+The problem with staying at Sun City is that you have to pass through its access gates and then the same for the reserve.
+This can eat into the valuable time that you could be spending looking for animals each morning.”

 3

-Which animals am I likely to see in Pilanesberg Game Reserve?
+Which animals am I likely to see in Pilanesberg?

-“Pilanesberg Game Reserve is home to the Big Five (lion, leopard, elephant, rhino and buffalo), and two of these are easy to see; buffalo, lion and leopard can be elusive, but they’re not impossible to find.
-Other animal highlights that you will probably see during your 2 days here include giraffe, hippo, zebra and wildebeest.
-In addition to the more commonly seen species, there’s a chance you might also see tsessebe, brown hyena, African wild dog, and even serval if you’re really lucky.
-The birding here is also a real treat, and it’s not unusual to see nearly 100 of the park’s 300 different bird species in a single day on safari, as long as you start early.
-If birding is a big part of why you’re here, make sure you tell your tour operator and guide because the best habitat for birds is not always the same as for mammal species.”
+“Pilanesberg Game Reserve is home to the Big Five (lion, leopard, elephant, rhino and buffalo).
+Of these, elephant and white rhino are easy to see.
+Buffalo, black rhino, lion and leopard are more occasional, as are cheetah.
+Other animals you will probably see during your 2 days here include giraffe, hippo, zebra, wildebeest, impala, springbok and the localized tsessebe antelope.
+Carnivores such as lion, leopard, brown hyena, genet and serval are largely nocturnal and generally quite difficult to see in Pilanesberg.
+Because self-driving after dark is forbidden, your best chance of spotting these creatures is to book onto a guided night drive.
+Although even then you’ll need a bit of luck on your side.
+The birding in Pilanesberg is also a real treat.
+It’s not unusual for dedicated birders to see nearly 100 of the park’s 300 different bird species in a single day.
+If birding is a big part of why you’re here, be sure to start early and inform your tour operator and guide, because the best habitat for birds is not always the same as for mammals.”

 4